pakyow/pakyow/pakyow-ui/README.md

 end
 ```

-From a route, we can use this to query data:
+From a route, we can use the mutable to query for data:

 ```ruby
 # get all the users